As we approach the middle of May and through November Hurricane Season here in Mexico is upon us.

 Now is the time to catch up on your home’s structural maintenance.
 All those chores you put off, the tiny leaks, and damaged windows will come back to haunt you in a big way during a hurricane.

 - Check your windows and door seals.
 In this climate, caulking breaks down very easily.
-It dries out and cracks allowing water to penetrate easily.
-Who knew I needed to check these things on a regular basis.
+It dries out and cracks, allowing water to penetrate easily.
 In my first tropical storm, the windows leaked like a screen door on a submarine.
 Scraping off and replacing the caulk saved me hours of cleanup during subsequent storms.

-- If you have Mini Split AC Units make sure that they are securely bolted to their bases.
+- If you have Mini Split AC Units, ensure they are securely bolted to their bases.
 It’s not uncommon to see compressor units blown completely off the roof if unsecured.

 - If you have a stationary gas tank, make sure that it is secure and the gas lines as well.